digitalnsw/nsw-design-system/README.md

 ```

 You can choose to import components as you need it.
-In the same file, import the sass files of each component
+In the same file, import the Sass files of each component

 ```
 // Components